andreytreyt/team-culture-map/README.md

 Direct Criticism <-> Indirect Criticism

 #### Direct Criticism
-Criticism is presented openly, directly, and honestly.
+Criticism is presented openly, directly and honestly.
 Critical remarks are stated as they are, without softening them with praise.
-Intensifiers are often used ("completely inappropriate," "absolutely unprofessional").
+Intensifiers are often used ("completely inappropriate", "absolutely unprofessional").
 An individual may be criticized in front of a group.

 #### Indirect Criticism
-Criticism is presented gently, subtly, and diplomatically.
+Criticism is presented gently, subtly and diplomatically.
 Critical remarks are softened with praise.
-Mitigating words are often used ("somewhat inappropriate," "to a certain extent unprofessional").
+Mitigating words are often used ("somewhat inappropriate", "to a certain extent unprofessional").
 Criticism is provided only in private.

 ### Persuasion